code2blog/tool-muleesb/README.md

 	poll-1 -> poll folder in some interval poll-2 -> Read employeeList in csv form and print json employeeList to console

+standards
+	s-1 naming standards, coding standards and similar structural enforcements to keep the code maintainable and easy to understand

+code2blog_wsdl
+	wsdl-1 -> start with a wsdl and expose soap webservice

+code2blog_variables
+	var-1 -> demo the features of flow variables

 </pre>